Quickstart

 --producer-property ssl.truststore.location=/etc/tls/client/trust.jks \

-org.apache.kafka.common.InvalidRecordException: This record has failed the validation on broker and hence will be rejected.Even though this Quickstart includes a Schema Registry, it is not required for validation.
+org.apache.kafka.common.InvalidRecordException: This record has failed the validation on broker and hence will be rejected.Stop the stack

-docker compose -f compose.env.local.yaml downTo stop the Zilla Platform but keep all data:
+docker compose -f oci://ghcr.io/aklivity/zilla-platform/quickstart/env downStop the Zilla Platform (keeps all persisted data for next time):

-docker compose -f oci://ghcr.io/aklivity/zilla-platform/quickstart downWipe all persisted data and start fresh:
+docker compose -f oci://ghcr.io/aklivity/zilla-platform/quickstart downWipe everything and start fresh (removes all volumes):